SansBasnet/Intro/README.md

 # Introduction

 This is Sans.
-I am a Data Scientist.
+I am a Data Scientist and a Physicist.